-George Mason University School of Law offers two Master of Laws (LLM) Degrees in the areas of Intellectual Property and Law & Economics.
+George Mason University School of Law offers three Master of Laws (LLM) Degrees in the areas of U.S. Law, Intellectual Property, and Law & Economics.
 Brief information on each program appears below.
 Click on the name of the degree to view details about each program.

 This degree is designed for attorneys who intend to practice in the fields of patent, copyright and trademark, or technology law.
 The curriculum in the Intellectual Property LLM program includes courses covering every aspect of intellectual property law, from basic courses in patent, copyright, trademark, and technology law, to enforcement, litigation and dispute resolution, among others.
 Students can learn study these issues broadly or choose to focus their studies in technology or patent law.